Emmanuel Schools Foundation: Controversy

 In 2002, a group of leading scientists including Richard Dawkins alleged that creationism was taught in biology classes at Emmanuel College.
 Steven Layfield, the College's Head of Science and a Young Earth creationism activist, had held a lecture urging teachers to promote creationism to pupils, parents, and colleagues, including in science classes.
 Layfield later resigned from the board of creationist body Truth in Science to state a separation between his private views and the school's teaching of science.

 After reviewing the material used to teach science at Emmanuel College, Mike Tomlinson, chief inspector of Ofsted, decided that the matter did not need to be pursued further.
 The next Ofsted inspection in 2006 described the school as 'Outstanding' and found no problem with its science provision.

 In 2005, John Harris in The Guardian accused Emmanuel Schools Foundation of promoting fundamentalist Christianity.

 In 2006, Rod Liddle interviewed ex-pupils for a Channel 4 Dispatches programme titled "The New Fundamentalists", alleging that their teachers had promoted creationism both in and out of class.

 However, a later article by Martin Wainwright, writing in The Guardian in December 2006, said that associating ESF's schools with creationism "couldn't be more wrong."
+Wainwright wrote of Vardy that "he says: 'Look, I don't believe any nonsense about the world being created in six days.'
+He leans against his big car with its personalised number and rolls his eyes at the fact that the head of science at the Emmanuel Academy in Gateshead got involved in circulating an "intelligent design" pack last year".

 Opponents of academies continued to refer to the original accusation.
 After Tribune magazine published such an article in 2009, Peter Vardy took legal action against the magazine and its editor, who apologised, withdrew the allegations, and made an undisclosed payment to a nominated charity.